anulamatamang/test1/README.md

 2. Clone the repository on your machine.

-3. Build an container using the Dockerfile in the folder using the following command in terminal
+3. Build a container using the Dockerfile in the folder using the following command in terminal

    docker build -t my-test1-image